 This plan forms a component of Council's integrated pest management policy.
-This policy states that Council only uses pesticides in public places when necessary to eliminate noxious weeds, to protect public property from pest damage and to protect the users of public places from nuisance or danger.
+This policy states that Council only uses pesticides in public places when necessary to manage vegetation, eliminate weeds, to protect public property from pest damage and to protect the users of public places from nuisance or danger.

-Generally, Councils pesticide use consists of applying herbicides for weed control and applying insecticides to manage certain insect pests.
-Frequency of programmed applications vary from site to site but range from 6-8 times per year for sports fields, 2-5 times per year for drains, parks and gardens and twice yearly for public thoroughfares.
+Generally, Councils pesticide use consists of applying herbicides for vegetation management and applying insecticides to manage certain insect pests.
+Frequency of programmed applications vary from site to site but range from 6-8 times per year for sports fields, 2-5 times per year for drains, parks, reserves and gardens and twice yearly for public thoroughfares.